Symptoms (film): Home media

-Critical reception
+Reception

 Film scholars have noted parallels between Symptoms and Roman Polanski's Repulsion (1965).

+The Monthly Film Bulletin wrote: "From the moment that its spectral heroine (beautifully played by Angela Pleasence) begins to show signs of serious mental disturbance, Symptoms quite clearly moves on to Repulsion territory.
+But if the denouement holds few surprises, the film builds towards it in comparatively original and disturbing ways. ...
+Symptoms works more on the level of atmosphere than of ideas, but its psychological perceptions are unusually sophisticated for genre cinema."

-Time Out also noted the parallel, writing that it was: "the finest British horror movie from a foreigner since Polanski's Repulsion.
+Time Out wrote that it was: "the finest British horror movie from a foreigner since Polanski's Repulsion.
 The comparison is inevitable, because thematically the films have a good deal in common, charting the gradual mental dissolution of their spectral heroines.
 Symptoms imitates, but also improves on its original in a multiplicity of ways.
 The muted love affair between Pleasence and Lorna Heilbron is etched with enormous suggestiveness, and Larraz’s eye for visual detail is mesmerizing."

+Variety wrote: "Pic is a fair-to-middlin' low budget horror chiller with enough suspense ingredients to entertain undemanding blood-and-gore buffs in appropriate slottings. ...
+And until things get slightly out of hand, Larraz manages some taut and intriguing footage, while throughout pic is strikingly lensed by Trevor Wrenn's color camera."'

-TV Guide concluded, "a truly chilling atmosphere is created, but its effectiveness is lost when the gore takes over", while the BFI wrote, "it’s a slow burner but John Scott’s excellent score and Larraz’s sparse but effective use of shock tactics (a face at a window; a briefly glimpsed figure at the edge of the frame that really shouldn’t be there) ensure a mounting sense of dread.
+TV Guide concluded, "a truly chilling atmosphere is created, but its effectiveness is lost when the gore takes over."

+The BFI wrote, "it’s a slow burner but John Scott’s excellent score and Larraz’s sparse but effective use of shock tactics (a face at a window; a briefly glimpsed figure at the edge of the frame that really shouldn’t be there) ensure a mounting sense of dread.
 Pleasence steals the show but is capably assisted by Lorna Heilbron as the new object of her twisted affection and Peter Vaughan."